lf-lang/lf-lang.github.io/packages/documentation/copy/en/topics/Multiports and Banks.md

     a1.out, a2.out -> b1.out, b2.out, b3.out;
 ```

 If the total width on the left does not match the total width on the right, then a warning is issued.
 If the left side is wider than the right, then output data will be discarded.
-If the right side is wider than the left, then inputs channels will be absent.
+If the right side is wider than the left, then input channels will be absent.

 Any given port can appear only once on the right side of the `->` connection operator, so all connections to a multiport destination must be made in one single connection statement.